 - Gathering pertinent data from Google Analytics, to tell you what people are searching for and what’s bringing them to your website.

 - Setting Up Google My Business, which is especially important for local businesses, but is also useful for online shops.

 Bonus: We’ve talked about PPC in the past and there’s a way you can launch SEO into high gear by incorporating PPC.
 That is by setting up your products to show up in the Shopping category of Google.
 First you have to index and set up your products well.
 Second, you have to pay for Pay Per Click ads on Google, indicating that you want to be part of that shopping category.
 If you want more information on exactly how to do this, drop us a line.
 We can help.

 As we’ve said in the past, e-commerce stores are more than just “build it, and they will come.”
+(Click here to learn the 3 things you need before you start.)
 But with some specifics in place, you can help to ensure that interested, eager buyers will actually find your website when they search and will be more likely to head to your store.
 If you have any questions about how to make SEO work for you, let’s talk.